BBieri/coursedown/content/home/demo.md

     text_color_light: false
   spacing:
     padding: ["20px", "0", "20px", "0"]

+# Do you want to display this widget or not?
+active: false
 ---

 Welcome to the demo of the **academic resumé template** for Wowchemy, the Website Builder for Hugo.